Olympic opening ceremony director fired for Holocaust joke - WHIZ News

 “We found out that Mr. Kobayashi, in his own performance, has used a phrase ridiculing a historical tragedy,” Hashimoto said.
 “We deeply apologize for causing such a development the day before the opening ceremony and for causing troubles and concerns to many involved parties as well as the people in Tokyo and the rest of the country.”

+Tokyo has been plagued with scandals since being awarded the Games in 2013.
+French investigators are looking into alleged bribes paid to International Olympic Committee members to influence the vote for Tokyo.
+The fallout forced the resignation two years ago of Tsunekazu Takeda, who headed the Japanese Olympic Committee and was an IOC member.

-The opening ceremony of the pandemic-delayed Games is scheduled for Friday night.
+The opening ceremony of the pandemic-delayed Games is scheduled for Friday.
 The ceremony will be held without spectators as a measure to prevent the spread of coronavirus infections, although some officials, guests and media will attend.

+“We are going to have the opening ceremony tomorrow and, yes, I am sure there are a lot of people who are not feeling easy about the opening of the Games,” Hashimoto said.
+“But we are going to open the Games tomorrow under this difficult situation.”

 Soon after a video clip and script of Kobayashi’s performance were revealed, criticism flooded social media.